 Quick overview:

-With its standard settings, Windows routes the data from the hard disk or CD-ROM drive via the processor to the main memory.
+Windows, with its default settings, routes the data from the hard disk or CD-ROM drive via the processor to the main memory.
 This puts a strain on the processor because it has not been optimized for this type of computing and so the speed of such operations (and these are the majority in a conventional everyday system) is greatly reduced.
 In addition to low transfer times, the mouse also jerks and the system can become unstable.

-2. Now switch to the tab Device Manager and click on the plus sign in front of CD-ROM.
-Now double-click on both entries one after the other.
+2. Now switch to the Device Manager tab and click on the plus sign in front of CD-ROM.
+Now double-click on both entries one after the other, which will be revealed to you.

-3. A new properties window appears for each entry in which you can select the Settings to bring out.
-Now click to tick the box in front of DMA and confirm with OK.
+3. For each entry, a new properties window appears in which you pull out the Settings tab.
+Now click to tick DMA and confirm with OK.

-4. After this click, the window closes and you are back in the Device Manager, where you can now add the plus sign in front of Drives click.
+4. After this click, the window closes and you are back in the Device Manager, where you now click on the plus in front of Drives.

 6. After a restart, the data no longer rushes through the troubled processor but flows to the RAM at lightning speed, which means a significant increase in speed.
 If the plus disappears again in the settings after the restart, your drive does not support DMA mode (which can only happen with older models).
 In this case, go to the manufacturer's homepage and ask for a firmware update.
 We will be happy to help you in the forum.